 Operating Income.
-Operating income decreased from \$124 million in fiscal 2010 to \$42 million in fiscal 2011.
-This decrease is primarily attributed to a \$165 million non-cash goodwill impairment, \$11 million increase integration and business optimization expenses excluding acquisition activity for periods without comparable prior year activity, \$15 million increase in depreciation expense excluding acquisition activity for periods without comparable prior year activity and \$13 million from base volume decline described above partially offset by \$61 million from the relationship of net selling price to raw material costs, \$5 million decrease in amortization expense excluding acquisition activity for periods without comparable prior year activity, \$9 million of operating income from acquisitions for periods without comparable prior year activity and \$48 million of improved operating performance.
-The operating income from acquisition for periods without comparable prior year activity includes \$2 million of selling, general and administrative expenses and \$4 million of amortization expense.
+Operating income decreased from \$124 million (3% of net sales) in fiscal 2010 to \$42 million (1% of net sales) in fiscal 2011.
+This decrease is primarily attributed to a \$181 million of non-cash asset impairment charges, increased accrued performance compensation expense of \$22 million and the 7% base volume decline described above partially offset by a \$61 million improvement in the relationship of net selling price to raw material costs, \$48 million of improved operating performance, acquisition volume growth described above and cost reduction programs.
 The following discussion in this section provides a comparison of operating income by business segment.

-Fiscal ' Year
+Fiscal '

 (in millions) 2011 2010 \$ Change % Change

 Operating income (loss):

 Rigid Open Top \$ 155 \$124 \$ 31 25%

 Rigid Closed Top 77 73 4 5%

 Rigid Packaging \$ 232 \$197 \$ 35 18%

 Engineered Materials (71) 4 (75) (1,875%)

 Flexible Packaging (119) (77) (42) (55%)

 Total operating income \$ 42 \$124 \$ (82) (66%)

 Operating income for the Rigid Open Top business increased from \$124 million (11% of net sales) for fiscal 2010 to \$155 (12% of net sales) million in fiscal 2011.
-This increase is primarily attributed to \$19 million of improved operating performance in manufacturing, \$22 million from the relationship of net selling price to raw material costs and \$4 million reduction of business optimization expense partially offset by \$9 million of higher selling, general and administrative expenses and \$9 million of higher depreciation and amortization expense.
+This increase is primarily attributed to \$19 million of improved operating performance in manufacturing, \$22 million from the relationship of net selling price to raw material costs partially offset by \$9 million of higher selling, general and administrative expenses attributed to increased accrued performance compensation.
 Operating income for the Rigid Closed Top business increased from \$73 million (8% of net sales) for fiscal 2010 to \$77 million (7% of net sales) in fiscal 2011.
-This increase is primarily attributed to \$16 million of improved operating performance in manufacturing partially offset by a \$2 million negative relationship of net selling price to raw material costs, \$3 million of higher selling, general and administrative costs, \$5 million increase in restructuring costs and \$4 million decline from base volume partially offset by \$4 million of operating income from acquisitions.
+This increase is primarily attributed to \$16 million of improved operating performance in manufacturing and acquisition volume growth attributed to Rexam SBC partially offset by a \$2 million negative relationship of net selling price to raw material costs, \$3 million of higher selling, general and administrative costs attributed to increased accrued performance compensation and the 2% base volume decline described above.
 Engineered Materials operating income declined from \$4 million (0% of net sales) of operating income for fiscal 2010 to \$71 million (negative 5% of net sales) of operating loss in fiscal 2011.
-This decline is primarily attributed to an \$88 million non-cash goodwill impairment charge in fiscal 2011, \$11 million increase of integration and business optimization costs and \$2 million from base volume decline described above as the majority of the segment's costs are variable partially offset by \$12 million of improved operating performance, \$9 million improvement from the relationship of net selling price to raw material costs, \$6 million of lower selling, general and administrative expenses.
+This decline is primarily attributed to an \$88 million non-cash goodwill impairment charge in fiscal 2011, non-cash asset impairment charges related to restructuring in fiscal 2011 and \$2 million from base volume decline described above as the majority of the segment's costs are variable partially offset by (1) \$12 million of improved operating performance in manufacturing, (2) a \$9 million improvement from the relationship of net selling price to raw material costs, (3) \$6 million of lower selling, general and administrative expenses attributed to fiscal 2011 cost reduction programs and (4) acquisition volume growth attributed to Pliant.
 Operating loss for the Flexible Packaging business increased from \$77 million (negative 11% of net sales) for fiscal 2010 to \$119 million (negative 15% of net sales) in fiscal 2011.
-This increase is primarily attributed to a \$77 million non-cash goodwill impairment charge in fiscal 2011 and \$7 million from base volume decline partially offset by \$1 million of improved operating performance, \$32 million improvement in the relationship of net selling price to raw material costs, \$5 million from acquisitions and \$4 million of lower selling, general and administrative expenses.
+This increase is primarily attributed to a \$77 million non-cash goodwill impairment charge in fiscal 2011 and the 13% base volume decline described above partially offset by (1) \$1 million of improved operating performance in manufacturing, (2) a \$32 million improvement in the relationship of net selling price to raw material costs, and (3) \$4 million of lower selling, general and administrative expenses attributed to fiscal 2011 cost reduction programs.